 NDSU IRB as IRB of record:

 The NDSU IRB may agree to serve as the IRB of record (primary IRB) when an NDSU faculty or staff will direct or supervise the research.
-This determination is made on a case-by-case basis, subject to approval by the IRB Chair or IO.
+This determination is made on a case-by-case basis, subject to approval by the IRB and IO.
 Additional criteria may include any of the following:

 NDSU is primary awardee, if funded